 Informatics Service

-ODB is committed to developing a variety of informatics services, converting numerous precious marine research resources into convenient Web APPs.
-These services include Eco API integrating with the Bio-Ocean Database, the interactive map BioQuery and OpenAPI, online articles Zooplankton Species Overview providing an introduction to zooplankton and a querying APP designed for copepod classification Key to the Calanoid of Copepods in collaboration with academia.
+ODB is committed to developing a variety of informatics services, converting numerous valuable marine research resources into convenient Web APPs.
+These services include BioViewer and Eco API integrating with our databases, online articles Zooplankton Species Overview providing an introduction to zooplankton and a querying APP designed for copepod classification Key to the Calanoid of Copepods in collaboration with academia.
 Also, a project to develop deep-sea image identification technology with BIIGLE has made good progress in recent years.
 We welcome everyone to explore marine life surrounding Taiwan using our various informatics services.
 If you have any feedback, please feel free to share with us!

 💡If you wish to cite our informatics service, please follow the ODB citation guide.